ghostinator/SysAdminPSSorcery/Networking/L2TP VPN Manager/README.md

 3. Configure advanced settings if needed:
    - Split tunneling
    - Authentication method
-   - Encryption level
+   - Encryption level (Default: None)
    - IPv4/IPv6 settings
    - Idle disconnect
 4. Click "Create New VPN"

 ### Managing Existing VPNs
 1. Use the VPN Connection Manager section to:
-   - View existing VPN connections
+   - View existing VPN connections from all sources
    - View and modify settings
-   - Delete connections
+   - Delete connections (removes from all locations)
    - Refresh the connection list
-2. Select a VPN to view or modify its configuration

 ### Troubleshooting Existing VPN
 1. Go to the "Diagnostics" tab